3 Nights in Ljubljana

 Serbia on Your Plate Small Group Tour

 This tour is best described as "Serbia on your plate."
 You'll learn all about Serbian culture while tasting many of the country's traditional dishes.
-We suggest skipping breakfast because this is one filling food tour, the equivalent of breakfast and lunch!
+We suggest having light breakfast or even skipping it because this is one filling food tour, the equivalent of breakfast and lunch!
 Your enthusiastic young local guide will take you around central Belgrade, to visit 6 authentic venues and a green market, tasting 14 local specialties and 3 drinks along the way.
 During the tour you will be presented with two souvenirs and a special memory book.
 It's a tasty day, to say the least!

 Dorcol: Belgrade's Charming Center

-Despite the fact how sometimes is challenging to select the most local area of the city, this time we had no doubts in putting Dorćol at the top of our pile when it comes to Belgrade’s finest local neighborhoods.
-The old part of town is full of vibrant streets, finest small cafeterias, charming shops, each offering something different to enchant the curious visitor.
+Despite the fact that it is sometimes challenging to select the most local area of the city, this time, we had no doubts about putting Dorćol at the top of our list when it comes to Belgrade’s finest local neighborhoods.
+The old part of town is full of vibrant streets, the finest small cafeterias, and charming shops, each offering something different to enchant the curious visitor.
 Living in Dorcol has its charms, as this vibrant area partially keeps the old look with narrow streets and old houses.
-In Dorcol you can enjoy the taste of the finest coffee in Belgrade, visit the last remnant of Islam in Belgrade, or find a bargain at Dorcol Platz.
+In Dorcol, you can enjoy the finest coffee in Belgrade, visit the last remnant of Islam, or find bargains at Dorcol Platz.

 Day 11